lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## [干祿字書 Ganlu Zishu](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E5%B9%B2%E7%A5%BF%E5%AD%97%E6%9B%B8%20Ganlu%20Zishu)

 A 7th Century Tang dynasty dictionary ('Character Book for Seeking an Official Emolument' ) of 800 characters, for students of the imperial examination, by 顏元孫 Yan Yuansun.
-Compilation and HTML layout by [WFG](http://fgwang.blogspot.com).
-An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.
+Compilation and HTML layout by [WFG](http://fgwang.blogspot.com). <br>An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.

 ### [Download 下载 / 下載](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E5%B9%B2%E7%A5%BF%E5%AD%97%E6%9B%B8%20Ganlu%20Zishu)